Cookie decorating: Jack o lantern cookies

 food coloring (for desired colors)

-or you can purchase this royal icing from Amazon where all you have to do is add water.
+You can also purchase this royal icing from Amazon where all you have to do is add water.
 I would strongly suggest doing this for the black royal icing, because black is a hard color to achieve with just the food coloring.
 (It can be done, but you will need a lot of black food gel, brown food gel, and PATIENCE!

 As you can see the piping consistency royal icing holds a peak, where the flooding consistency is liquid but still thick like elmer's glue.